Trewena

-Known locally as Gylly, this lovely little spot is the beating heart of Falmouth’s funky beach scene.
-A short hop from the town centre, Gylly has long been the go-to sandy spot for Falmouth’s student crowd.
-Serviced with some great cafes, and offering changing facilities, surf & standup paddle board hire, as well as a beach volleyball court, it’s no wonder that there’s always a buzz of activity here.
-Come here to sun yourself during the day and join in the atmosphere of music and BBQs as the evening draws in.
+Known locally as Gylly, this is the beating heart of Falmouth’s beach scene and a 10-minute drive from Trewena.
+A short hop from the town centre, Gylly has long been the go-to sandy spot for the student crowd.
+Cafés, changing facilities, surf and stand-up paddleboard hire, a beach volleyball court, and a buzz that runs from morning swims through to evening BBQs in summer.

 Castle Beach

 A family favourite.
-Castle beach becomes mostly submerged at high tide, but offers loads of shoreline rock pools to explore when the tide is out.
-The beach sits below Cliff Road offering fantastic views out into Falmouth bay with Pendennis Castle and headland to the east and St Antony headland to the west.
-Castle beach is usually quieter than the other town beaches and is a great place for swimming and paddle boarding.
-It’s also great for smaller kids who will be lost in the rockpools for hours!
-For those that don’t want to get their feet sandy, there’s a wall that runs alongside the back of the beach where you can sit, soak up the views, and enjoy an ice-cream from the beach shack.
+Castle becomes mostly submerged at high tide but reveals shoreline rockpools when the water’s out.
+The beach sits below Cliff Road with fantastic views out into Falmouth Bay, Pendennis Castle and headland to the east, St Anthony headland to the west.
+Quieter than Gylly, great for swimming and paddleboarding, and brilliant for smaller children who can lose hours in the rockpools.
+There’s a wall along the back where you can sit with an ice cream from the beach shack if you’d rather not get sandy.

 Swanpool Beach

-Sitting to the west of Falmouth, Swanpool offers a dose of tranquility on the doorstep of Falmouth.
-The environment here is uniquely special, allowing you to feed the ducks and swans on Swanpool lake which backs directly onto the beach one minute, and then diving into tranquil seawater the next!
-The beach is served by a large carpark, crazy golf course, cafe and watersports equipment hire.
+To the west of Falmouth, Swanpool offers a dose of tranquillity on the town’s doorstep.
+The setup here is unusual: feed the ducks and swans on Swanpool Lake one minute (the lake backs directly onto the beach), dive into clear seawater the next.
+There’s a large car park, crazy golf, a café, and watersports hire.

 Helford Passage

-Also known as Polgwidden cove, this lovely spot sits at the foot of Trebah gardens.
-The beach is privately owned by the gardens and is only open to their visitors.
-This does mean however that it’s usually quiet and if you’re visiting to the gardens we’d recommend you to plan a to spend an hour or two at this beautiful secluded cove, especially if you have small children.
+Also known as Polgwidden Cove, this lovely spot sits at the foot of Trebah Garden.
+The beach is privately owned by the gardens and only open to their visitors, which keeps it quiet.
+If you’re visiting Trebah Garden, plan an hour or two on the beach too, especially if you have small children.

 The Lizard